-WCRAS updates the ASAB on animal cruelty cases, along with photos and outcomes, which are often provided by field staff.
+WCRAS updates the ASAB on completed animal cruelty cases, along with photos and outcomes, which are often provided presented by field staff.
 Staff shared their internal focus in FY 17-18 to improve case report preparation, evidence collection and overall investigation strategies.
 As a result of these efforts, WCRAS has improved the working relationship with the Washoe County District Attorney's Office, veterinarians and other law enforcement partners, as well as increased the successful prosecution of animal cruelty/welfare cases.

 In 2015, WCRAS had only 50 citations and /or Notice of Civil Penalties (NCPs) issued for animal cruelty/welfare type violations.
 WCRAS realized a steady increase in the number of penalties from 57 citations/NCPs in 2017 to 353 citations/NCPs in 2019, a greater than 600% increase.
+The increase in penalties can largely be attributed to WCRAS's improvements in overall case preparation, evidence collection and consistent report writing.